zainabalasadi/zainabalasadi.com/_posts/2017-5-19-oscar-share.md

 categories:   case-study
 layout:       post
 slug:         "oscar"
-color:        "#680032"
+color:        "#0E2065"
 weight:       2

 role:         "Lead Product Design Intern"
 team:         "PM and 2 developers"
 timeline:     "June 2018 - August 2018"
-description:  "Launched in 2016, Oscar is a budding startup and peer-to-peer marketplace that connects drivers looking for parking spaces with property owners who have empty parking spaces to effectively support a sustainable future through co-living."
+description:  "Launched in 2016, Oscar is a budding startup and peer-to-peer marketplace that connects drivers looking for parking spaces with property owners who have empty parking spaces to effectively support a sustainable future through co-living.
+Launched in 2016, Oscar is a budding startup and peer-to-peer marketplace that connects drivers looking for parking spaces with property owners who have empty parking spaces to effectively support a sustainable future through co-living.
+Launched in 2016, Oscar is a budding startup and peer-to-peer marketplace that connects drivers looking for parking spaces with property owners who have empty parking spaces to effectively support a sustainable future through co-living.
+Launched in 2016, Oscar is a budding startup and peer-to-peer marketplace that connects drivers looking for parking spaces with property owners who have empty parking spaces to effectively support a sustainable future through co-living."
 ---

 # Hello I'm a H1
 ## Hello I'm a H2
 ### Hello I'm a H3
-#### Hello I'm a H4

 In 2018, I interned at Oscar where I was responsible for undertaking a complete overhaul of the product and create a painless sharing experience.
-00A8A6
+680032

 ## The Problem
 Oscar’s premise is simple—tap a couple buttons to book a parking spot or tap a couple buttons to list your parking spot and start earning.
+However, as the product and user base began to grow, more features were piled on that generated a myriad of friction points that effectively impeded users from completing their goals.

+{% include image.html url="../assets/images/site/test.jpg" caption="My cat, Robert Downey Jr." caption-strong="I am strong" %}

+{% include image.html url="../assets/images/site/test.jpg" caption="My cat, Robert Downey Jr is an amazing little guy with the best patience and cuddles." %}

 However, as the product and user base began to grow, more features were piled on that generated a myriad of friction points that effectively impeded users from completing their goals.

 ## The Challenge
 Quite simply, our goal was to restore the original premise of Oscar but to also create strong foundation that evolves with user needs.